PavanAmbare/PavanAmbare/README.md

 - 🔭 I recently completed the Post Graduate Program in Data Science and Business Analytics from Great Lakes Institute of Management and University of Texas at Austin.
 - 🌱 I’m currently learning about Web and Social Media Analytics, Generative AI, and other advanced topics.
 - 👯 I’m looking to collaborate on projects related to data science, machine learning, and analytics.
-- 💼 Business Analyst Experience: Business Analyst with over 1.5 years of experience in analyzing and deriving insights from data using Python, SQL, Excel and creating dashboards with Tableau and Power BI.
+- 💼 Business Analyst Experience: Business Analyst with 1.6 years of experience in SQL, Excel, and Python for data analysis, automation, and reporting.
+Skilled in business process analysis, requirements gathering, and process improvement.
+Proven ability to deliver actionable insights and strategic recommendations to drive business decisions.
 Proficient in data integration, processing, exploration, analytics, reporting, and visualization.
 Adept at delivering actionable insights and recommendations to drive strategic business decisions.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pavan-ambare-542b961a3/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy exploring new places in my free time!